-So if you use an off-brand USB cable or power block to power your Firestick, then you can expect that the Firestick will not get enough power to stay on.
+So if you use an off-brand USB cable or power block to power your Firestick and your Firestick keeps restarting, then you can expect that the Firestick will not get enough power to stay on.

-So just replace your USB cable with a brand new one – it might do the trick!
+So just replace your USB cable with a brand new Micro USB cable – it might do the trick!

 WARNING: Beware!
 We are not responsible for any damage done to your device if you supply too much power to your device.

 The Amazon Firestick ships with a 1 Amp power adapter.
 If your Firestick keeps restarting, then try to use a 2 Amp power adapter instead.
 This is definitely the case for the (larger) Amazon Fire TV, which requires a 2 Amp power adapter.

 Some users report that they had to switch their power supply to a “fast charger” (which typically provides 2.1 Amps to the Firestick).

 Plug The Power Adapter Directly Into a Power Outlet